 Sampling technique, Data collection, and Analysis

 The study was conducted in the Sheikan Locality included all different administrative units which are: (Khortagat, Aboharaz, Kazgial, Omoshiara, Omsemima).
-Multistage sampling technique was used to selected respondents used for the study.
-The first stage was selection of villages, the available records indicated that there are 173 villages in the targeted administrative units, thus the selection of (5%) of these villages gave eight villages (lewiab, Memsoka ,Omarda ,Ebnoya ,Ryash ,Omashiara ,Abusaadianom) that are adequate sample to represent the results of the study, in a random method .
-The second stage was the selection of households in each selected village, 10% of total number of household in the village 1505 were randomly taken making a total of 150 headed households’ farmers.
+Multistage sampling technique was used to select respondents for the study.
+The first stage was selection of villages, the available records indicated that there are 173 villages in the targeted administrative units, thus the selection of (5%) of these villages gave eight villages (lewiab, Memsoka ,Omarda ,Ebnoya ,Ryash ,Omashiara ,Abusaadianom) that are adequate sample to represent study area.
+The second stage was the selection of households in each selected village, 10% of total number of household in the village 1505 were randomly selected making a total of 150 headed households’ farmers.
 Data collection was obtained via structured questionnaires targeting the 150 farmers (HH).
 Data collected through interview were analyzed using statistical tools (i) frequency distribution and percentage were used to indicate the proportion of responses to certain variables (ii) chi square was used to test relationship between personal characteristics and farmers marketing extension needs.

 Results and Discussion